 The visible mistreatment of black Libyans and other immigrants from the continent, coupled with the pitiful response of some Muslims gave many the racism stick with which to beat Islam.
 Many groups including Christian evangelists and the black Hebrew Israelites have increasingly sought to use social media to espouse the idea that Islam is and has been just as repressive of the black man as Christianity ever was with this resulting in the construction of various myths about race and Islam based on simple, and at times, false readings of history.
 These include the view that Islam, like Christianity, is a foreign religion that was projected onto Africans by invading Arabs resulting in the destruction of indigenous cultures.
 Yet another is the idea that Islam, like Christianity, has mentally suppressed the black consciousness separating the black man from his own history which in turn has made him apolitical, passive and subservient.

 The concern here is with the last point, namely the view that Islam has and continues to suppress the mental consciousness of the black individual.
 Ironically this view ignores history whilst claiming its importance to an individual’s sense of identity; this has been in large part due to gaps in the scholarship regarding resistance movements in Africa.
 Often, much of the focus of historical analyses has linked the independence movements with Pan-African figures like Nkrumah and Kenyatta.
 They, along with Haile Selassie, have become synonymous with the political and social re-awakening that resulted in the various independence movements of the early 20th century.
 Little attention is paid to the movements against imperialism that started in earnest almost right after the scramble for Africa.
 A rare but important study in this regard is that of B.G.
-Martin in a work entitled Muslim Brotherhoods in Nineteenth-Century Africa.
+Martin in a work entitled can i buy viagra over the counter in melbourne Muslim Brotherhoods in Nineteenth-Century Africa.
 Here Martin explores, amongst others, the different movements of the Dervishes of Somalia, the Fulani of Nigeria, and the Mahdi of Sudan.
 These anti-imperialist movements had the common aim of defending Islam against the encroaching European onslaught and stand counter to the view that the adoption of Islam led to a docile acceptance of oppression.

 What is equally neglected is the deeper enquiry of the rise in conversions to Islam of many black individuals.
 This immediately conjures up stereotypes of prison conversions, but the picture is actually far more complex than that.
 The conversion of many Blacks to Islam goes right to the heart of spiritual, social and political identity.